dartmouth-cs52/dartmouth-cs52.github.io/lectures/w1/css.md

 The [default fonts](http://www.w3schools.com/css/css_font.asp) that browsers support are a bajillion years old.
 Please don't design your pages with Times New Roman.

-Best way to get prettier fonts is to use [Google Fonts](https://www.google.com/fonts) Simple choose a font you want and Google gives you a stylesheet to include in the head of your HTML.
+Best way to get prettier fonts is to use [Google Fonts](https://www.google.com/fonts).
+Simply choose a font you want and Google gives you a stylesheet to include in the head of your HTML.

 Here's Open Sans (a lovely simple font):